isomerpages/nlb-mobile-guide/get-started-with/2-PressReader.md

         <label for="sph2b">Who can I contact if the navigation or zoom features on the ePaper do not work well for my device?</label>

  <div class="acc-body">
   <p>If you encounter problems zooming into or turning pages of the ePaper, please contact <a href="mailto:stics@sph.com.sg">stics@sph.com.sg</a> and indicate "NLB inquiry" in the email subject.
-To help troubleshooting, please indicate your device brand, model and operating system.
+To help troubleshooting, please indicate your device brand, model, operating system and browser.
 </p></div><!--close acc-body-->
 </div><!--close div for qn -->